 Furthermore, any authorized body, i.e. the General Membership, the Stewards Council, or the Executive Board may change the amount of funds authorized to the Solidarity Grant Program.
 This shall not be construed as rescinding approval unless the amount remaining for the Solidarity Grant Program is smaller than the minimum disbursal size or zero.

-Furthermore, the Solidarity Grant Program shall be considered to be frozen if the oversight committee has fewer than three people approved on it.
+Furthermore, the Solidarity Grant Program shall be considered to be frozen if the Budget Committee has fewer than three people approved on it.

 Finally, any circumstance in which the union is financially or legally unable to continue the Solidarity Grant Program shall result in the immediate rescinding of approval.

-The application shall be prepared by the members of the Oversight Committee.
+The application shall be prepared by the members of the Budget Committee.
 The application shall ask the following questions:

 - Contact Information